ibm-cloud-docs/power-iaas/cloud-connections-CLI.md

 ### Considerations for network configuration migration
 {: #pre-req-migration-to-network}

-When planning for migration, review the following considerations:
+When you are planning for migration, review the following considerations:

 * Be sure to factor a maintenance window into your schedule.
 * Migration might require configuration changes to a private cloud configuration.